 AMD Sempron 140 Overview

-How Can I Unlock My AMD AM3 Processor with the ASUS M4A89GTD motherboard?
+How to Unlock AMD AM3 Processor with the ASUS M4A89GTD motherboard?

 What Do You Get If You Unlock A Sempron 140 Processor?

-If you can unlock your AMD Sepron 140 AM3 processor you will get a… AMD Athlon II X2 440!
+If you can unlock your AMD Sempron 140 AM3 processor you will get a… AMD Athlon II X2 440!

-Now of course the processor is still missing a ton of cache which will become painfully evident when executing multiple memory calls.
-As a result we are left with a CPU that cannot multitask memory intensive applications like those found in POV-Ray 3.7.
+Now of course the processor is still missing a ton of cache which will become painfully evident when executing multiple memory cells.
+As a result, we are left with a CPU that cannot multitask memory-intensive applications like those found in POV-Ray 3.7.
 In core unlocking, you still get what you paid for.

 You can see what I got from this processor here in its official CPU-Z report: http://valid.canardpc.com/show_oc.php?id=1195450